Skip to main content

 5. Mahaffey KR.
 Mercury exposure: medical and public health issues.
 Trans Am Clin Climatol Assoc.
 2005;116:127-153.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no "one size fits all"; the right protocol must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)